qodesmith/datepicker/docs/callbacks.md

 # Callback Options

+Callback functions are triggered both by the user interacting with the calendar in the DOM _and_ the developer using the imperative instance methods.

-Along with relevant data per callback, all callback functions receive a single object that includes 3 common values:
+Each callback function receives a single object with relevant data to the type of callback it is, along with 3 common values:

 1. `instance` - the datepicker instance.
 This is mostly just for convenience.
 2. `trigger` - the source of what triggered the callback.
 This can be imperative methods, such as `selectDate` and `show` or user interactions with the DOM, such as `click`.
 3. `triggerType` - the category of what triggered the callback - `user` or `imperative`.
 <!-- TODO - list out all possible values for trigger. -->

 `trigger` and `triggerType` give you the ability to have finer control over your callback logic.
 These values let you filter for specific scenarios if you want.
-Example
+Example:

 ```typescript
 onSelect({prevDate, nextDate, trigger, triggerType}) {